eliteweblabs/capco/PROPOSAL_VS_INVOICE_ARCHITECTURE.md

   status INTEGER,
   -- ... other existing columns

-  -- EXISTING COLUMN (should already exist) subject TEXT DEFAULT NULL  -- ← This should exist!
-);
+  -- No subject column needed here - proposals use invoices table );
 ```